Quotation Request

 For particularly aggressive media, even V4A reaches its limits.
 In such cases, special alloys with significantly higher alloying content are used.

-• 1.4529 (Alloy 926): With 6.5% molybdenum, this material offers excellent protection against pitting and crevice corrosion – even at higher chloride concentrations, such as those found in marine chemistry or salt processing.
+• 1.4529 (Alloy 926): This grade contains 6.5% molybdenum.
+It offers excellent protection against pitting and crevice corrosion.
+Typical applications include marine chemistry and salt processing.

 • Hastelloy: A brand name for highly alloyed nickel-molybdenum alloys with up to 30% molybdenum.
-Resistant even to concentrated hydrochloric or sulphuric acids – albeit at a significantly higher material cost.
+This material resists even concentrated hydrochloric or sulphuric acids.
+However, the material cost is significantly higher.

-The decision in favour of a special alloy should always be based on a media analysis and operating temperature assessment.
-In many cases, selective use of V4A for product-contact components is the more economical solution – with special alloys only where they are technically essential.
+Engineers should always base the decision for a special alloy on a media analysis and operating temperature assessment.
+In many cases, selective use of V4A for product-contact components offers the more economical solution.
+Special alloys are only used where they are technically essential.

 Corrosion Resistance Overview: Which Grade for Which Medium?